You can use overlay components to engage your visitors with personalized offers and capture leads.

-Unless offers three types of overlay components: popups, sideboxes, and bars.
+Unless offers four types of overlay components: popups, sideboxes, bars, and a popover.
 You can use them to highlight content pieces like articles or gated whitepapers, collect email addresses and demo or newsletter sign-ups, and much more.

 You can preview the different overlay components before choosing the one you would like to use.
 Keep in mind that the visual aspects and functionality are both customizable so focus on the type first.
 Once edited, your final overlay will be something unique to your business and website.

 Popups: As the name suggests, popups appear as an additional layer on top of your page, focusing your visitors' attention on a single message.
 Often, they reach conversion rates 2-3 times higher than the website's average.
 When triggered on exit intent they are a great way to convert visitors who are about to leave your website.
 You can use a popup to show personalized discounts, capture leads by offering content upgrades, offer a product demo, reduce shopping cart abandonment, and so much more.

 Sideboxes: With a sidebox you can capture your visitors’ attention without interrupting their browsing experience.
 They are ideal for showcasing related content and to create targeted offers.
 You can use a sidebox for self-segmentation, to recommend content, create lead magnets, make announcements, promote events and webinars, etc.

 Bars: With bars you can create non-intrusive header or footer bars that stay visible as visitors scroll through your website.
 They are a great way to guide your visitors through the conversion funnel and to focus their attention.
 You can use a bar to welcome visitors, capture email addresses, highlight important information, update customers about new features, grow your social following, and more.